+CTS 220 Adv Hard/Software Support

-CTS 220Adv Hard/Software Support233Prerequisites: CTS 120
+Prerequisites: C or better in CTS 120

 This course provides advanced knowledge and competencies in hardware and operating system technologies for computer technicians to support personal computers.
 Emphasis is placed on: configuring and upgrading; diagnosis and troubleshooting; as well as preventative maintenance of hardware and system software.
 Upon completion, students should be able to install, configure, diagnose, perform preventative maintenance, and maintain basic networking on personal computers.